elfrances/wahoo-fitness-tnp/README.md

 ## Service Advertisement

-DIRCON uses Multicast DNS (mDNS) to advertise the "wahoo-fitness-tnp" (WFTNP) on the local network, so that a DIRCON-compatible virtual training app (such as FulGaz or Zwift) can find it.
+DIRCON uses Multicast DNS (mDNS) to advertise the "wahoo-fitness-tnp" (WFTNP) on the local network, so that a DIRCON-compatible virtual training app (such as FulGaz, Wahoo SYSTM, or Zwift) can find it.

 The screenshot below shows the macOS mDNS browser app "Discovery" having discovered three WFTNP devices on the local network.
 In this case, the "KICKR CB7D" was a Wahoo KICKR V5 bike trainer connected to the home network using the DIRCON dongle.